 Space City Bangalore, home to Isro and other aerospace organizations, has some reason to celebrate.
-Three projects by students nasa_030414of a school in K R Puram in East Bangalore have bagged prizes in Nasa’s Space Settlement Contest-2014.
+Three projects by students of a school in K R Puram in East Bangalore have bagged prizes in Nasa’s Space Settlement Contest-2014.

 Of these, one project — ‘NEA ZOI’ — by two class eight kids Ayush Basavesh and R Jyothi Kishore secured the worldwide second prize, while 32 students, part of two other teams, saw their projects ‘Astraeus’ and ‘Kalpavruksha’ win the eighth and ninth prizes respectively.